ahmad047/CV/README.md

 - PSR reconciliations of major frameworks.
 - Liaising with project managers and conducting project reviews on regular basis.

-**Banks Sadler** (Aug-17 to Feb-18)
+**Proview Accounting** (Sep-14 to Nov-15)
 _Management Accountant_

-- Preparation of complete management accounts and analysis for clients
+- Preparation of complete management accounts and analysis for clients.
-- Cashflow forecasting on regular basis
+- Cashflow forecasting and liquidity analysis.
-- KPI's reporting which was incorporated into the management accounts each month.
-- Analysis of actual and forecast figures to advise clients on achieving targets in a more rigorous way
-- Taxation advice on new ventures when taken by clients
+- Taxation advice on new ventures when taken by clients.
-- Preparation of VAT returns
-- Adherence to any fiscal requirements
+- Adherence to fiscal requirements.
-  -Ownership of deadlines and ensuring timely submission
+- Ownership of deadlines and ensuring timely submission.

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (start_date to end_date)

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

-## Hobbies
+# Hobbies

-Any cool stuff that makes you a super part of a software development team
+I love going to cinema and watching movies.
+I am a huge fan of superhero movies and TV shows.
+I also enjoy travelling.